 “Dennis, your stories are excellent to use for teaching moments.
 Very intriguing, well crafted, challenging, yet clearly answers the situation.
 I am going to use these stories for my great-nieces, -nephews.
-I just love stories which are a great way to make specific points or good for teaching moments.
+I just love stories which are a great way to make specific points.
 Former Secretary of VA, Eric K. Shinseki was a wonderful storyteller and it made a difference in how he related to people, especially veterans.” –Dr. Irene Trowell-Harris, Major General, USAF (Ret)

 “An all-time favorite…And a good reminder/lesson for a lot of what is happening in our world these days.” -Bobbie Today

 “Dennis, this is a great story.” -Jim Zumwalt

 Beta moves slower than Alpha.
 She’s always at the edge of being on time… or just past.
 And I have certain rules for chores and when to be at the breakfast table on school days.
 When you aren’t on time without good reason—not an excuse—there are consequences.